carrafa/batmanify/readme.md

 ## settings

-rotationSpeed:  in degrees per 10 milliseconds.  default is 15.
+__rotationSpeed__:  in degrees per 10 milliseconds.  default is 15.

-zoomSpeed: in a percentage increase/decrease per 10 milliseconds.  default is 0.02
+__zoomSpeed__: in a percentage increase/decrease per 10 milliseconds.  default is 0.02

-imageSource: a url.  default is batman's.  use your own???
+__imageSource__: a url.  default is batman's.  use your own???

 #### usage
 ```